sagrath23/sagrath23/README.md

 ### Hi there 👋

 I'm Steven Villegas, a Full-Stack Developer, currently based in Cali (Colombia).
-I love everything that has to do with Computer Science, Web design & development.
+I love everything that has to do with Computer Science, Web design & software development.

 I love to write code, drink beer, play bass guitar and spend time with my beautiful family.